gregk27/ELEC278-Project/readme.md

 # Running
 ## Configuration
-Information related to robot performance (such a speed, defenses, etc) is read from a confugraion file.
+Information related to robot performance (such a speed, defenses, etc) is read from a configuration file.
 This file is a CSV with the below columns.
 If the values exceed limits which would prevent simulation, errors are thrown.
-If values exceed limits which would hinder results, warnings are thrown which can be overriden.
+If values exceed limits which would hinder results, warnings are thrown which can be overridden.

 Multiple robot configurations can be listed, and the user will be prompted to select one by robot number.
 | Name              | Type          | Description                                                                                                   |Values